 Space CO2 setpoints are used for demand-controlled ventilation (DCV) and monitoring/alarming as required by LEED and other green building standards.

-It is the designer’s responsibility to determine CO2 setpoints.
+[VENT 621]It is the designer’s responsibility to determine CO2 setpoints.
 The maximum setpoint varies by ventilation standard.
-Some guidance is provided below for Standard 62.1 and Title 24.
+Some guidance is provided below for Standard 62.1.
 The designer may also decide to set lower, more conservative setpoints for improved indoor air quality but at the expense of higher energy use.

 Standard 62.1 CO2 Setpoint Guidance